EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 ## NextJS Page

 I’m assuming you’re using the App Router here, and use some kind of alias imports.
-If you’re not using alias imports, replace `@/` below with hard-coded paths to your Sanity client, the query you wrote, and the `Map.tsx` file you'll be making next.
+If you’re not using alias imports, replace `@/` below with hard-coded paths to your Sanity client, the query, and the `Map.tsx` file you'll be making in just a moment.

 Create `/app/locations/page.tsx`: